 Next stop: issuing the RFP or Tender.

-The vendor typically begins by tasking sales or business development with identifying client opportunities, or future bids that fit business goals, and building relationships with those clients.
+The vendor typically begins by tasking sales or business development with identifying client opportunities, or future opportunities that fit business goals, and building relationships with those clients.
 This pre-RFP, or capture management process, is based on an approved methodology for managing and capturing the opportunity.
 It includes a method for evaluating the RFP or Tender to make an informed go/no go decision.

-- Research and Identify: Determine industries or sectors where your products or services are most applicable and identify future opportunities and clients, and track their pre-bidding progress.
+- Research and Identify: Determine industries or sectors where your products or services are most applicable and identify future opportunities and clients, and track their progress.

 - Client Networking: Identify and build relationships with client decision-makers and influencers to better understand their needs and boost your reputation and qualifications.